lee-lindley/plsql_utilities/README.md

         ,p_clob         OUT CLOB
         ,p_rec_count    OUT NUMBER -- includes header row ,p_lf_only          VARCHAR2 := 'Y'
+        -- these only matter if you have the procedure call the PTF for you by not including it in your sql ,p_header_row           VARCHAR2 := 'Y'
+        ,p_separator            VARCHAR2 := ','
+        -- you can set these to NULL if you want the default TO_CHAR conversions ,p_date_format          VARCHAR2 := NULL
+        ,p_interval_format      VARCHAR2 := NULL
     );
     FUNCTION get_clob(
         p_sql               CLOB
         ,p_lf_only          VARCHAR2 := 'Y'
+        -- these only matter if you have the procedure call the PTF for you by not including it in your sql ,p_header_row           VARCHAR2 := 'Y'
+        ,p_separator            VARCHAR2 := ','
+        -- you can set these to NULL if you want the default TO_CHAR conversions ,p_date_format          VARCHAR2 := NULL
+        ,p_interval_format      VARCHAR2 := NULL
     ) RETURN CLOB
     ;
     PROCEDURE write_file(